1938 Philippine legislative election

 Elections for the Second National Assembly were held on November 8, 1938, under a new law that allowed block voting, which favored the governing Nacionalista Party (formerly divided into the Democratica and the Pro-Independencia factions, which later reconciled).
-As expected all the 98 seats of the National Assembly went to the Nacionalistas.
-José Yulo, who was Quezon's Secretary of Justice from 1934 to 1938, was elected Speaker.
+As expected all, the 98 seats of the National Assembly went to the Nacionalistas.
+The elected members would serve in the 2nd National Assembly of the Philippines from 1938 to 1941.
+José Yulo, who was Quezon' Secretary of Justice from 1934 to 1938, was elected Speaker.